Proclamation of accession of Charles III: Anguilla

-The proclamation in Anguilla was held at the Government House in Old Ta at 11:00 a.m. on 11 September and was read out by Governor Dileeni Daniel-Selvaratnam.
+The proclamation in Anguilla was held at the Government House in Old Ta at 11:00 am on 11 September and was read by Governor Dileeni Daniel-Selvaratnam.

 Bermuda

-The proclamation in Bermuda took place in Front Street, Hamilton on 11 September and was read out by Governor of Bermuda, Rena Lalgie, in the presence of legislators and a crowd of Bermudians.
+The proclamation in Bermuda took place in Front Street, Hamilton, on 11 September and was read by Governor of Bermuda, Rena Lalgie, in the presence of legislators and a crowd of Bermudians.
 The ceremony was accompanied by a march-past by the Royal Bermuda Regiment and a 21-gun salute over Hamilton Harbour to mark the closing of the proclamation shortly after 9 am local time.

 Whereas it has pleased Almighty God to call to His Mercy our late Sovereign Lady Queen Elizabeth the Second of Blessed and Glorious Memory, by whose Decease the Crown is solely and rightfully come to The Prince Charles Philip Arthur George:

 I, Rena Lalgie, Governor and Commander-in-Chief of Bermuda, do now hereby with one voice and consent of tongue and heart, publish and proclaim that Prince Charles Philip Arthur George, is now by the death of our Late Sovereign of happy memory become our only lawful and rightful liege Lord Charles III, by the Grace of God, of the United Kingdom, Great Britain and Northern Ireland, and of his other realms and territories, King, Head of the Commonwealth, defender of the faith, to whom we do acknowledge all faith and obedience with humble affection, beseeching God, by whom kings and queens do reign, to bless His Majesty with long and happy years to reign over us.

 Given at the City of Hamilton Bermuda this 11th day of September in the year of our Lord 2022.

 British Antarctic Territory

-The proclamation in the British Antarctic Territory, the largest and most southerly of the British overseas territories, was read out by Commissioner Paul Candler via a video link from London on 12 September to Rothera Research Station on the Antarctic Peninsula.
+The proclamation in the British Antarctic Territory, the largest and most southerly of the British overseas territories, was read by Commissioner Paul Candler via a video link from London on 12 September to Rothera Research Station on the Antarctic Peninsula.